AndreevNikita/ForestMath.BigInt/README.md

 # ForestMath.BigInt
 UInt128 type for C#.
-Now it's only for GUIDs generation
+Now this library is only for GUIDs generation and some operations with that, as addition, subtraction, logical and, logical or, bit shift